1.1 We are committed to safeguarding the privacy of visitors to guardiansofthegut.org and our customers.

 4.3 We will retain your personal data as follows:

-(a) Your account data (name, email address, telephone number, address) will be retained for a minimum period of one year from point of initial setup until a deletion request is received.
-Anonymized data may then be retained for reporting and analytical purposes.
+(name, email address, telephone number, address) will be retained for a minimum period of one year from

 4.4 Notwithstanding the other provisions of this Section 4, we may retain your personal data where such retention is necessary for compliance with a legal obligation to which we are subject, or in order to protect your vital interests or the vital interests of another natural person.